 Other certification materials providers often include outdated or removed questions by NetApp in their NetApp NS0-304 exam.
 These outdated questions lead to customers failing their NetApp Certified Hybrid Cloud Administrator Professional exam.
 In contrast, we ensure our questions bank includes only precise and up-to-date questions, guaranteeing their presence in your actual exam.
 Our main priority is your success in the NetApp NS0-304 exam, not profiting from selling obsolete exam questions in PDF or Online Practice Test.

-Which option should the administrator use?
+Which solution should the administrator use?

 An administrator wants to migrate their SMB file server from on-premises to CVO using Cloud Sync.
 The NTFS ACLs need to be transferred.
 What should the administrator do?